ec-builds/enterprise-homelab/docs/reference/proxmox/proxmox-storage-configuration.md

 Do not enable VM or container disk content when dedicated LVM-Thin storage is used for those workloads.

+> [!NOTE]
+> The Directory storage is local to the node.
+Restrict it to the owning node
+> and leave **Shared** disabled.

 ## Validate

+Verify the completed Proxmox storage configuration:

 ```bash
 pvesm status